- Planning & Development

 - Attendees of the hearing will have the opportunity to speak during the hearing, but can also attend to observe/listen without having to speak.

 - All members of the public wishing to attend an electronic Public Hearing by using a computer, or other online device, are encouraged to register in advance to ensure device and audio compatibility.

 - Ways to attend an electronic Public Hearing include:

 Call-in by Phone

-Use the toll free number (as well as the meeting number and password) provided on the Notice for calling in.
+Use the toll free number (as well as the meeting number and password) provided above for calling in.

 To speak during the meeting press *3 on your phone’s keypad, this will raise your hand electronically and you will be in a queue for speaking.